 Finding employment and entering the world of work is something many of us wish to do.

-If you are unsure what qualifications you need for a job, you can visit one of the following websites:
+If you are unsure what qualifications you need for a job, you can ask for advice from:

-- National careers service provides information, advice and guidance to help you make decisions on learning, training and work.
+- the National Careers Service who provide information, advice and guidance to help you make decisions on learning, training and work.

-- Start Profile is a free, online careers platform, designed to connect 11 to 18 year olds with their future career potential.
+- Start Profile who are a free, online careers platform, designed to connect 11 to 18 year olds with their future career potential

-You should have access to a careers advisor who can talk to you at your school or college.
+- your careers advisor at your school or college.
 If you do not have a careers advisor, you can contact the careers helpline for teenagers.

 You may also want to visit one of the following websites to help you:

 - British Association for Supported Employment (Base UK)

 - BBC careers